gptix/is-this-poisonous/mushroom-classifier-blog-entry.md

 So, **recall** is our choice of metric.

+### Recall Scores on Decision Tree

+I got a recall score, on my validation set, of 98.4%.
+Finally, I calculated the recall score on my (reserved) test set of 97.8%.

+Both of these scores are good, but I have further work to do, like trying different models to see if they get better recall scores.
+I am also interested in why my recall score using test data is lower than using my validation data.
+Perhaps this is not significant.

+# **PLEASE NOTE:**

-**PLEASE NOTE:** This is work for studies I am doing at Lambda School, in the Data Science curriculum, cohort DS10 (go Laser Sharks!).
+This is work for studies I am doing at Lambda School, in the Data Science curriculum, cohort DS10 (go Laser Sharks!).
 I am not a mycologist.

 **DO NOT USE THIS CLASSIFIER TO DECIDE WHETHER TO EAT ANY MUSHROOM.**